Theoretical analysis of cross-validation for estimating the risk of the k-Nearest Neighbor classifier: Introduction

-Cross-validation (CV) refers to a set of widely used procedures introduced and analyzed by \cite{Ston74,Gei:1975,Sto:1982} to assess the performance of an estimator and choose the best one among a given collection, that is to perform \emph{model selection} (or parameter calibration).
-For a given $1\leq p\leq n-1$, all CV procedures rely on splitting a sample of cardinality $n$ into two disjoint subsets called \emph{training} and \emph{test} sets with respective cardinality $n-p$ and $p$.
-The $n-p$ data in the training set serve to compute an estimator, while its performance is evaluated from the $p$ left out data of the test set.
-This splitting scheme avoids overly optimistic performance estimations such as that of the re-substitution error which evaluates the performance of an estimator on the data used to compute it.
+In numerous (if not all) practical applications, computing the cross-validation (CV) estimator \citep{Ston74,Sto:1982} has been among the most popular strategies to evaluate the performance of the $k$NN classifier \citep[][Section~24.3]{DeGyLu_1996}.
+All CV procedures share a common principle which consists in splitting a sample of $n$ points into two disjoint subsets called \emph{training} and \emph{test} sets with respective cardinalities $n-p$ and $p$, for any $1\leq p \leq n-1$.
+The $n-p$ training set data serve to compute a classifier, while its performance is evaluated from the $p$ \emph{left out} data of the test set.
 For a complete and comprehensive review on cross-validation procedures, we refer the interested reader to \cite{ArCe_2010_survey}.